 FFA chapters and 4-H programs are also eligible for grant funds.
 Applications submitted by these groups should show a partnership with a K-12 classroom teacher(s) outside of the school’s agricultural education program.

 All grants will be evaluated by a Grant Review Committee.
-Please allow a minimum of two weeks following each deadline for review and notification.
-Your grant project must be completed during the 2012-13 school year.
-A short-form final project summary must be completed.
-MAITC reserves the right to deny an application based on quality, content and subsequent student impact, adherence to grant criteria and/or available dollars.
+Please allow a minimum of three weeks following the deadline for review and notification.
+MAITC reserves the right to deny an application based on quality, adherence to grant criteria and/or available dollars.

 Al Withers, Program Director